Wani (scholar): Origin

-Later interpretations
+Modern interpretations

 The article of the Nihon Shoki was traditionally interpreted as the introduction of Confucianism and/or Chinese literature although not clearly stated in the history book.

 According to the preface to the Kokin Wakashū (905), a famous Waka poem starting with "Naniwa-zu" was traditionally attributed to Wani.
 At that time, the imperial throne was vacant for three years because the future Emperor Nintoku (successor to Emperor Ōjin) and his brother Crown Prince Uji no Waki Iratsuko renounced succession to the throne to crown the other.
 Historians and philologists are skeptical about the attribution to Wani because it cannot be found in earlier sources.
 From the early 10th century on, this poem was regarded as a chorus that praises Emperor Nintoku.
 As a result, Wani was portrayed as a sage submitting to the emperor's virtue.

 From the Heian period onward, references to Wani mostly involved the Naniwa-zu poem.
 Some commentaries to Waka poems describe Wani as a man from Silla in southeastern Korea.
 Although this error was corrected by Fujiwara no Norikane's Waka dōmōshō (1145–53) and Kenshō's Kokinshū jo chū (1183) with the reference to the Nihon Shoki, it survived for a long time.
-To solve the contradiction, Reizei Tamesuke even claimed in 1297 that Wani had been transferred from Baekje to Silla and then from Silla to Japan.
+To solve the contradiction, Reizei Tamesuke even claimed in 1297 that Wani had been transferred from Paekche to Silla and then from Silla to Japan.
 A possible reason for this error is that Wani's arrival at Japan was interpreted as a result of Empress Jingū's conquest of Silla, which was recorded in the Nihon Shoki.

-Political exploitations
+The general consensus is that Wani was an individual who was created to give political agency to Japanese clans of foreign origins at the time, which is why his existence is nowhere to be found outside of Japanese records.
+It is also the reason why he was recorded under multiple names across several sources (despite having the same pronunciation), many of them putting emphasis on the symbolism of his accomplishments.

+Much like the other prominent immigrants such as Yuzuki no Kimi and Achi no Omi, modern historians consider Wani to be a fictional individual whose story was added later to help create origin stories for clans with foreign backgrounds.